 “Dad, what about you?”
 I asked as I lift my hand to take the full clip from him.
 He turned back toward the car and reached in again, soon slipping out his old .30-30 rifle.
 Without a second thought, he began to load it with ammo from an old and beat-up .30-30 box he had brought with him.
 I shook my head and came up next to him.

-“No, dad.
+“No, Dad.
 That gun’s old.
 And we’re going to need power if we come across that thing.
-We have short magnum Dad.
+We have a short magnum, Dad.
 The thirty-thirty-“

 “We’re going after John?”
 I asked as I kept my gaze focused on that forest, trying to pierce the darkness and hoping I didn’t find two bloodshot eyes staring back at me.